Short Manaslu Circuit Trekking -15 Days

 • All government taxes included

-• Service fee from Himalayan Trekking Path office
+• Service fee from the Himalayan Trekking Path office

 • Medical kits are available for emergencies